 Figure 3.
 Installing GEMstudio™

 Following GEMstudio™ installation, you will be prompted for a registration name and key.
-If you purchased NI Part Number 783305-01, this registration key was sent to you via email following purchase.
-If you cannot find the email, please check your spam box to ensure the email was not accidently marked as spam.
-Otherwise, please locate your order number from the purchase order and contact National Instruments support.
+If you purchased NI Part Number 783305-01, this registration key was sent to you via email following the purchase.
+If you cannot find the email, please check your spam box to ensure the email was not accidentally marked as spam.
+Otherwise, please locate your order number from the purchase order and contact NI .